sita-samoa/sita-membership/README.md

 ## SSL support on dev

-You run your dev with SSL support use the following command
+To run your dev with SSL support use the following command

 ```
 docker compose -f docker-compose.yml -f docker-compose.ssl.yml up -d